 Next step is applying the paint color.
 Finally, a paint finish is applied to protect the painted walls better.
 Paint finishes are nothing but another application of a transparent paint to the walls, which allows the underlying main paint color to see through.
 This coat applied can be either non-reflective or can be very reflective.

-Flat Paint: It gives a flat, matte surface appearance.
-The best part about this paint finish is that it works great for uneven or imperfect surfaces.
-It helps to camouflage cracks and small bumps.
+Flat paint finish helps to camouflage cracks and small bumps.
 But, this is not a good finish for high-traffic areas, as this paint is not very durable.

 Homeowners should not just use one type of finish, but rather use a combination of various finishes.
 For example, bedrooms can be painted with a matte finish, while children's bedroom can be painted with an eggshell finish.
 Kitchens and bathrooms need a semi-gloss finish.
 Also, for wall trims semi-gloss finish is a good idea.